Appliberated/HelloWorldSelfAware/README.md

 This is a small 121 KB Hello World app that lets the Android device introduce itself by "name" (serial number), Android version and API Level.

 [Hello World apps](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) are usually not supposed to be useful.
-However, you may use this tiny app to quickly find out the Android version and API Level of the device.
-Because it's so tiny, doesn't have ads, and doesn't need any permissions, it's very easy to install even on older and less powerful hardware.
+However, you may use this tiny app to quickly find out the Android version and API Level of a device; all displayed information can be copied to the clipboard with a simple long-press.
+Because it's so tiny and doesn't need any permissions, it's very easy to install even on older and less powerful hardware.

 ## Screenshot